anthonyq7/gmail-smart-compose/README.md

-# Gmail Smart Reply Extension
+# Gmail Smart Compose Extension

 A Chrome extension that uses Google's Gemini AI to generate intelligent email responses directly in Gmail.